libretro/docs/docs/library/dosbox-pure.md

 If the core gets loaded with a `.m3u8` file, all files listed in it will be added to the disc swap menu.
 The first image will automatically get mounted as the A: or D: drive depending on whether it is a CD or floppy disk image.

 ## Tips, Q&A, Troubleshooting

+### Smooth scrolling

+You might have trouble getting stutter-free scrolling in some games (cf. https://github.com/schellingb/dosbox-pure/issues/128).
+There are a number of things you can try to remedy this:

+- In RetroArch's settings, navigate to `Video` and set `Threaded Video` to OFF.
+- Try `Video` > `Output` > `Set Display-Reported Refresh Rate`.
+- Try setting `Video` > `Synchronization` > `Vertical Sync` to ON.
+- If using a variable refresh rate screen (G-Sync, FreeSync, HDMI 2.1 VRR): navigate to `Video` > `Synchronization` and set `Sync to Exact Content Framerate (G-Sync, FreeSync)` to ON.

 ### Playing with keyboard and mouse